SkyFrost07/wp/wp-content/plugins/redux-framework/readme.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==
+## 3.6.14
+* Fixed:    #3583:  Import failing when max_input_vars exceeded.
+Function moved to ajax_save to avoid this issue.

+## 3.6.13
+* Skipping.
+I'm superstitious! - kp

+## 3.6.12.2
+* Fixed:    #3586:  Database not saving properly in 'network' mode.
+Thanks @Tofandel.
+* Fixed:    #3584:  Improved fox for #3580.
+Thanks @Enchiridion.

+## 3.6.12.1
+* Fixed:    #3580 - 'tax_query' array in args for WordPress data arg throwing a string conversation error.

+## 3.6.12
+* Fixed:    #3577 - Added isset to REMOTE_ADDR check to prevent error.

+## 3.6.11
+* Fixed:    #3561, #3562 - Not all selectors in async typography were properly formed, causing them not to render properly on screen.

+## 3.6.10
+* Updated   Google font update.
+* Updated:  #3447 - Updated RTL CSS.
+Thanks @Abolfazlrt.
+* Fixed:    Duplicate ID warnings.
+* Fixed:    http warnings in https environments.
+* Fixed:    #3539 - Checkbox label not appearing unless 'desc' was set.
+Thanks @Enchiridion.
+* Fixed:    #3547 - ace_editor not rendering properly within a subsection.
+Thanks @Tofandel.
+* Fixed:    #3534 - Fix invalid CSS in asycn_typography (trailing commas).
+Thanks @ksere
+* Fixed:    Spacing between Save and Reset buttons.
+* Added:    #3285 - dir and url filters for customizer extension.
+Thanks @aaronhuisinga. add_filter ("redux/extension/customizer/dir", $dir)
+            add_filter ("redux/extension/customizer/url", $url)

+## 3.6.9
+* Fixed:    Bypassing a WP bug where the gallery field would show a spinner on first open with no selected images.
+* Fixed:    #3512 - Image select in tile mode not highlighting default.

+## 3.6.8
+* Fixed:    Error in AJAX save due to incorrect object reference in redux.js.
+* Fixed:    Removed unused set_transient in welcome routine.
+It was causing slow queries.
+* Updated:  Google Font update.
+* Fixed:    #3440: Parent object not being properly set in the Redux filesystem.
+* Fixed:    Color picker CSS issues as a result of WP 4.9.
+* Fixed:    #3429 - Select2 Sortable needed jQuery Sortable dependency.
+* Fixed:    Admin noticies when multiple instances of Redux running not displaying per panel.

+## 3.6.7.7
+* Fixed:    Filesystem path correction.
+* Fixed:    #3414: Incorrect classname causing an error on load, via the filesystem API.
+* Fixed:    #3413 - Restored old code allowing non array value for mode.
+This is for backward compatibility only and is unsupported.
+* Fixed:    #3410, #3409 - Dimensions field output causing index errors when mode not set in option array.
+* Fixed:    #3406 - javascript hasClass improperly used, affected customizer.
+* Fixed:    Array declarations PHP 7.1 now requires.
+* Updated:  Updated newsletter subscribe submit to support our newer newsletter server.
+* Fixed:    #3379 - select_image field not properly displaying default.  'default' arg must now be the full path to default image.
+* Updated:  Google Fonts.

+## 3.6.6
+* Misspelled class name is system info compiler causing System Status to fail.
+* #3359 - Responsive issue on option panel.
+Too much blank space on panel in smartphone mode.
+* #2914, #3356 - Default image_select preset image not selected.
+This was originally by design.
+Now it's a thing.
+* Update:   Parsedown.php for PHP 7.x
+* Fixed:    System status improperly reporting writable status on upload folder.
+* Fixed:    #3124 - User submitted 'current_user_can' failing on PHP version <= 3.5.13.
+Thanks for the assist, @sourabgupta88
+* Modified: #3321 - Font subset in typography not rendering on IE and Edge (Seriously?
+People still use those?)
+* Modified: PHP7 compatibility.

 ## 3.6.5
 * Modified: #3321 - Font subset in typography not rendering on IE and Edge (Seriously?
 People still use those?)
 * Fixed:    #3293 - Required not liking/hiding fields with switch default of 'false'.